Xevion/v2.xevion.dev/_posts/2023-07-26-race-conditions-in-signal-handlers.md

 ## Signal Handlers Aren't Instant

-To my surprise, the handlers that programs like `tar` use aren't available instantly - so much so that even Python can send a signal before they're registered.
+To my surprise, the handlers that programs like `tar` provide aren't available instantly - so much so that even Python can send a signal before they're registered.

 I am still not sure as to how signal handlers are implemented - I would've assumed they are static, unchanging, and